CourtneyLDavis/Peer-Review-Perpetuates-Barriers/Meta Analysis/README.md

     * “Number submissions data LAST COUNTRY problem.csv” that has complete observations for the last author’s affiliation’s continent, language, and Human Development Index

 Data examining bias without considering interventions is labelled “problem”; data examining impacts of possible solutions is labelled “solution”.
+The `Meta Analysis File Meta-Data.xlsx` file provides a description for all variables included in meta-analysis data files.

 &nbsp;